ModDota/moddota.github.io/_articles/units/unit-producing-buildings.md

 end
 ```

 Done!
-Full code of the building spawning on front of the hero looks like this:
+Full code of the building spawning in front of the hero looks like this:

 ```lua
 function GameMode:OnPlayerPickHero(keys)